this-is-tobi/homelab/docs/05-services.md

 ### Access

-Kubernetes services that are available through user interfaces are centralized on the [dashy](https://github.com/Lissy93/dashy) homepage, the full list is :
+Kubernetes services that are available through user interfaces are centralized on the [Homepage](https://gethomepage.dev/) dashboard, the full list is :

 #### Admin